Deir al-Ghusun: Ottoman era

 In 1863, Victor Guérin passed by and noted the village south of Attil.
 He described it as large, and occupying a hilltop.
 In 1882, the PEF's Survey of Western Palestine (SWP) described it as "a village of moderate size, on a hill, with a well to the west.
 On the north is open low ground.
 It is surrounded with magnificent groves of olives, occupying an area of about three square miles towards the south."

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of al-Sha'rawiyya al-Gharbiyya.

 In the early 20th century, residents of Deir el-Ghusun established agricultural hamlets known as khirba, used mainly during the plowing and harvesting seasons, on the outskirts of the village.
 From the 1920s onwards, six of them became independent villages.